CloudCannon/documentation/_editing/collections.md

 Collections are for managing groups of structured content.
 The concepts are similar to [Blogging](/editing/blogging/), without the chronological restriction.
 Collections have many applications, including: API documentation, products, albums and blog authors.

-CloudCannon provides an easy to use interface for managing collections.
+CloudCannon provides an easy-to-use interface for managing collections.
 To access the CloudCannon collections interface:

 1. Add a Jekyll site with at least one collection
 2. Go to the tab for your collection in the *Collections* section